ice-wm/FAQ/index.md

     DesktopBackgroundCenter=""
 ```

-DesktopBackgroundCenter is used to tell IceWM how you want your wallpaper placed on the screen.
+DesktopBackgroundCenter is used to tell IceWM how you want
+your wallpaper placed on the screen.
 If set to 1 your picture will be centered on screen.
-As a result of that, you will only have one picture in the middle of your desktop.
+As a result of that, you will only have one picture
+in the middle of your desktop.
 If set to 0 your picture file will fill the whole screen.
-That is a good thing if you are using a pattern thingy to cover the whole desktop.
+That is a good thing if you are using a pattern thing
+to cover the whole desktop.

 ### Setting the clock format